intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 #  Content of Liaison Statements

-A Liaison Statement is a business letter sent by one standards organization to another.
+A Liaison Statement is a formal letter sent by one standards organization to another.
 These organizations may be at any level (WG, Area, etc.).
 Generally, the sender and receiver are peer organizations.
 A liaison statement may have any purpose, but